Ali Seifi, MDNeuro Critical Care

 - Traumatic head injury

-If a patient is determined as ‘at-risk’ for brain aneurysm, they are then given a screening which includes special imaging testing.
-This test is known as an MRA, or magnetic resonance angiography, and needs to be ordered by a primary-care physician.
+If a patient is determined as "at-risk" for a brain aneurysm based on the factors listed above, they are given a screening which includes special imaging testing.
+This test is known as an MRA, or magnetic resonance angiography, and needs to be ordered by a primary care physician.
 It’s a painless, noninvasive procedure that is vital to determining whether a brain aneurysm is present and allowing us to prevent a potential rupture.

-Our team has the area’s most experienced surgeons trained in the latest neurosurgical procedures.
+Our team has San Antonio’s most experienced surgeons trained in the latest neurosurgical procedures.
 They’re part of our multidisciplinary team of specialists that provides the most comprehensive neuroscience care available in South Texas.

 University Health is committed to helping prevent and protect against aneurysms and offers a variety of services for at-risk patients.